-Participants will gain a thorough understanding of the progression from groundwork to ridden work, not only in the arena but in circumstances on the trail.
+Participants will gain a thorough understanding of the progression from groundwork to ridden work, not only in the arena but in circumstances on the trail and also in the classroom.
 There will be a focus on understanding the “why”, “when”, and “how” behind the “what” that is commonly taught in horsemanship clinics.
 Participants will be prepared with improved understanding and practice with the horse before facing a variety of practical, real-life scenarios.
 We will be addressing common situations riders face, working to improve communication on all levels with feel, understanding, trust and in an encouraging and fun environment.

-Recommended for intermediate to advanced riders.
-If you are unsure whether this workshop is a good match for your skill level, please feel free to reach out to us at firstname.lastname@example.org or 719-641-2089
+Recommended for intermediate to advanced riders only.
+If you are unsure whether this workshop is a good match for your skill level, please feel free to reach out to us at email@example.com or 719-641-2089”

 About Ben Longwell

 Ben Longwell grew up on the Western Slope of Colorado, riding horses and working cattle.
 After finishing school, he spent much of his time doing day work for different ranches & outfits in the area, learning from the skills and experience of the ranchers.
 He also spent a year working as assistant trainer at a Quarter Horse breeder in Colorado learning the basics of colt starting and true horsemanship.

 After spending much of the next six years in the colt starting & horse training business, his knowledge and experience continued to expand.
 During this time Ben worked on a 300,000 acre cattle & horse ranch in Wyoming, where he was also involved in conducting horsemanship clinics and demonstrations.